 Now it’s available to anyone, both on an individual basis and for employer groups.

 There are some advantages and disadvantages to Bright Idea Dental.
-It will be a great fit for some people, but others may want to consider other options.
+It could be a decent fit for some people, but most people in South Carolina and Georgia may want to consider other options.

 Advantages of Bright Idea Dental